Snowflake OCF Connector: Install and Configure¶

 Important

-If this has not been done on your instance, install the Connector Manager: Install Alation Connector Manager.
+If this has not been done on your instance, install the Alation Connector Manager: Install Alation Connector Manager.

-Make sure that the connector Zip file which you received from Alation is available on your local machine.
+Ensure that the OCF connector Zip file that you received from Alation is available on your local machine.

-Install the connector on the Connectors Dashboard page: refer to Manage Connector Dashboard.
+Install the connector on the Connectors Dashboard page using the steps in Manage Connectors.

 STEP 2: Create and Configure a New Snowflake Data Source¶